-Also not everyone has the same dietary needs or preferences.
-I can remember in my first pregnancy how one woman at work told me what I should be eating… I took one look at her and was tottaly dumbfounded that she thought I wanted to look like her while pregnant.
+Also, not everyone has the same dietary needs or preferences.
+I can remember in my first pregnancy how one woman at work told me what I should be eating… I took one look at her and was totally dumbfounded that she thought I wanted to look like her while pregnant.
 Ummm NO I love my curves thanks!

 Wake her up

 It can take hours to get comfortable enough to finally sleep, and then I’ll likely wake up to pee, and then I get to try and find that spot to sleep again.
-Add in tossing and turning every 30 minutes as baby wakes up to “stretch” or other wise excersize at all hours of the night, and a toddler that wants water, or snuggles because of a bad dream and you get the picture…
+Add in tossing and turning every 30 minutes as baby wakes up to “stretch” or otherwise exercise at all hours of the night, and a toddler that wants water, or snuggles because of a bad dream and you get the picture…